Description

 In its modern quarters such as Miraflores and San Isidro you can find present day architecture, rich entertainment possibilities and a great number of first class hotels and restaurants.
 Peruvian cuisine is excellent and gets more and more famous in the world and Peruvians are extremely proud of their typical dishes.

-Moderate: Hotel La Hacienda Miraflores or similar
+Moderate: Hotel Hilton Garden Inn Lima Miraflores or similar

 Superior: Hotel Casa Andina Premium Miraflores or similar

-Day 02 – Saturday Lima (B)
+Day 02 – Sunday Lima (B)

 Today you will explore the city on a sightseeing tour through Lima.
 The Plaza de Armas with the beautiful buildings of the government Palace, the town hall, the Palace of the archbishop and the cathedral are still the most important places in town.
 After that you will visit the beautiful San Francisco monastery which displays the largest collection of religious art in America.
 The highlight of this convent is the visit of the underground vaults known as “catacumbas” or catacombs.